About the University

 National Model Railroading Association (NMRA)

 On April 1, 2016 Bruce earned NMRA recognition as Master Model Railroader #574.
 For more information CLICK HERE to see the article in the June 2016 issue of Model Railroad Hobbyist magazine.
-He has been a NMRA member since 1999 and is now the AP Manager for the Arizona Division of the Pacific Southwest Region.
+He has been a NMRA member since 1999 and is now the Superintendent and the AP Manager for the Arizona Division of the Pacific Southwest Region.

 Model Railroad Hobbyist Magazine